hversu/dirscover/README.md

 ## dirscover

-Randomly discover files on a wide directory structure. root_directory - starting directory for traversal
+Randomly discover files on a wide directory structure.
+This algorithm has a fractal crawl path - it can get caught in local directory structures and return a local cluster.

+root_directory - starting directory for traversal

-N - number of files to randomly discover exclusions - a comma-delimited list of exclusions (supports wildcards)
+N - number of files to randomly discover

+exclusions - a comma-delimited list of exclusions (supports wildcards)

 # usage